lab-lab/nndb/README.md

 # NNDb project by LAB lab, @UCL

-Welcome to the NNDb project GitHub page.
-Here you will find information on movie annotations and fMRI preprocessing steps.
+This is the GitHub page for the Naturalistic Neuroimaging Database' (NNDb).
+Here you will find fMRI (pre)processing scripts and information on movie annotations.

 # Requirements
 To run the preprocessing analysis we have used the AFNI software.
 Please follow installation guidelines here: